Skip to main content

 Bulgaria

-Partnerships can open up opportunities on the Bulgarian market, give access to networks in a strategic location with a highly skilled population and a promising investment destination within the EU where costs remain relatively low.
+The office can help Norwegian companies interested in finding partners in Bulgaria.
+Partnerships open up for opportunities on the Bulgarian market, access to networks in a highly skilled population and investments in a promising destination within the EU where costs remain relatively low.

 Opportunities from the EEA and Norway Grants (EØS-midlene)